slatedocs/slate/source/includes/markdown/_15-quick-start.html.md

 To get started, `npm install asana` or follow the detailed installation instructions on the [GitHub page for the Node client library](https://github.com/Asana/node-asana/).
 </span>

-Once it’s installed, open your favorite text editor and we’ll code a GET request to `/users/me` - the same request as above, but in Javascript.
+Once it’s installed, open your favorite text editor and we’ll code a GET request to `/users/me` - the same request as above, but in JavaScript.

 Save this file as something descriptive like "hello_world.js"